-"My name is Rayf Brogan, and these men," he says, gesturing to encompass some of the surliest roques that you have ever seen, "are the Company of Breeland, a nobler band of heroes you shall never find in these parts.
-We fight to keep our little land free of outsiders like that unpleasant wizard whose creatures stalk the south downs, and those meddlesome Rangers who pry so closely into affairs that are not their own.

-"Some call me roque, others bandit.
+- that you have ever seen, "are the Company of Breeland, a nobler band of heroes you shall never find in these parts.
+We fight to keep our little land free of outsiders like that unpleasant wizard whose creatures stalk the south downs, and those meddlesome Rangers who pry so closely into affairs that are not their own."
+"Some call me rogue, others bandit.
 Many more call me friend.
 And I would like to be your friend.
 Unlike most of these folk round here, you seem to have a spirit of adventure about you.
 I need folk like you.
 Maybe there is something that I can give you in return, eh?"

-It may be your imagination, but the room suddenly seems a bit darker.

-48. The dusty scroll gives up its secrets, "In the dark days following the Fall of the Witch-Klng, the fortified village of Gorthad defended the northernmost borders of what had once been known as Cardolan.
-Some maintain that the men of Cardolan rose up against their liegelord, that he had become a black sorcerer who sought to emulate the Witch-king.
-The sources of this theory support their theories with further theories -- that Gardelea, that Lord of Gorthad, had taken a Black Book of Sorcery from the ruins of Carn Dum, and that he had purchased a Golden Wheel from orcs that had brought it from the depths of Moria.
-The men of Cardolan trapped their lieae-lord within his magic circle, and banished his wife, who was allegedly a witch, into the far North.

-- 49. "Old Gandalf were here last summer.
+It may be your imagination, but the room suddenly seems a bit darker. - 48.
+The dusty scroll gives up its secrets, "In the dark days following the Fall of the Witch-KIng, the fortified village of Gorthad defended the northernmost borders of what had once been known as Cardolan.
+Some maintain that the men of Cardolan rose up against their liege-lord, that he had become a black sorcerer who sought to emulate the Witch-King.
+The sources of this theory support their theories with further theories that Gardeleg, that Lord of Gorthad, had taken a Black Book of Sorcery from the ruins of Cam Dum, and that he had purchased a Golden Wheel from orcs that had brought it from the depths of Moria.
+The men of Cardolan trapped their liege-lord within his magic circle, and banished his wife, who was allegedly a witch, into the far North. - 49.
+"Old Gandalf were here last summer.
 Quite an odd fellow that Gandalf.
 Said for me to help folk coming out of the Shire, he did.
 Said Butterbur would send 'em my way.
 Said I'd know 'em when they gave me their right name." - 50.
 A man steps out of the trees.
-He is a tall handsome human. dressed in brown clothes that look travel-worn, though they have been recently washed.
-He has a rough demeanor, as though he has lived all of his life in the forest, even though he is rather handsome.
+He is a tall handsome human, dressed in brown clothes that look travel-worn, though they have been recently washed.
+He has a rough demeanour, as though he has lived all of his life in the forest, even though he is rather handsome.
 "It is unusual to see hobbits wandering alone in this part of the Shire.
 Especially in such dangerous times.
 There are elves roaming this country, elves, and far worse than elves."

-He notes your skeptical expression and takes a deep breath.
+He notes your sceptical expression and takes a deep breath.
 "You need protection on the road ahead.
 I can help you.
 I offer you my services."
 Do you accept this man into the Fellowship?
-(Y/N)
+(Y/N) - 51.
+The old man rifles through items on the shelf.
+"Aha!"
+He cackles with joy.
+"My thanks for your help now!
+Take what I give you to Ham Oakbellow.
+He has dire need of it, though he may not say so." - 52.
+A voice whispers.
+"From Orin's cairn: WEST.
+WEST.
+WEST.
+SOUTH.
+WEST.
+NORTH.
+WEST.
+NORTH." - 53.
+This dark, stuffy shop smells of herbs and preservative spices.
+Odd little charms, and runemarked stones line shelves and hang on leather thongs from pegs amongst the